mariagrigoratou/ForamEcoGEnIE/README.txt

 Here you can find all the data and code related to the manuscript

-mode_output	: included the Foramecogenie output (nc.files)
+mode_output	: includes the Foramecogenie output (nc.files)

 code		: includes the code for the figures and statistical analysis (python)